marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md

 ### Quality Control

 1. Plates should be removed from the thermocycler  after the run completes and stored at 4°C until run on a gel.
 Storing the PCR product at -20˚C is ideal for 1-6 month term storage, while -80˚C is ideal for long-term storage.
 2. Run gel visualization to confirm successful PCR.
-[NOAA-PMEL-OME-GelVisualization-Protocol pending]
+[NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP pending]

 #### Positive Control